Skip to content

 What is kinship care?

 Kinship care is a way for children in foster care to stay connected to their family when they are unable to live with their parents or primary caretaker.
-When children are in foster care due to a caretaker’s illness, incarceration, housing instability, and/or abuse or neglect by the caretaker, relatives sometimes become their primary caregivers (also called “kinship providers”).
+When children are in foster care due to issues with their parents or custodians, relatives or other adults who know and care about them (known as “fictive kin”) sometimes become their primary caregivers.

 girl hugging teddy bear